apache/helix/recipes/distributed-lock-manager/README.md

 ```

 LockFactory that creates the lock

 ```
 public class LockFactory extends StateModelFactory<Lock>{
-	/* Instantiates the lock handler, one per lockName*/

-    public Lock create(String lockName)
+	/* Instantiates the lock handler, one per lockName*/ public Lock create(String lockName)
     {
     	return new Lock(lockName);
     }
 }
 ```

-Thats it, now when the node starts simply join the cluster and helix will invoke the appropriate call backs on Lock.
+At node start up, simply join the cluster and helix will invoke the appropriate call backs on Lock instance.
+One can start any number of nodes and Helix detects that a new node has joined the cluster and re-distributes the locks automatically.

 ```
-public class MyClass{
+public class LockProcess{

 	public static void main(String args){
 	    String zkAddress= "localhost:2199";